DigitalGeographyLab/BorderRegion_KDE/README.md

 # BorderRegion_KDE
-This program imports, handles, organizes, and visualizes data about mobility patterns over European national borders.
-The primary analysis is a Kernel Density Estimation (KDE) of mobility across country borders.
-Several variations and calculations to the program are further discussed in the *Usage* part.
-This program can be helpful in understanding transnational locations as well as provide insight into movement trends.
+BorderRegion_KDE is a program to calculate a geographical Kernel Density Estimation (KDE) polygons derived from human mobility across country borders to map functional cross-border regions (e.g. [Aagesen et al. 2023](https://doi.org/10.1080/04353684.2022.2101135)).
+This program helps to reveal functioning border regions, and transnational spaces in general, from the perspective of people as KDE indicates the probability density estimation for cross-border mobility from both side of the border.

+This program imports unique cross-border movement vectors, processes movement vector data to calculate KDE levels, and geographically visualize KDEs in case of European countries.
+Yet, the program is generic and can be used globally once input data is updated, accordingly.
+The program has various parameter options for calculating KDEs, see the Usage section for further details.

-In this program, the user can aside from visualizing mobility data, also convert H3 coordinates to Lat and Lon coordinates as well as calculate the distance between the starting and ending point of a mobility.
-This distance can then be used in the KDE visualization to determine the range of mobility that is considered in the KDE.
+In addition, BorderRegion_KDE program has few pre-processing features such as 1) converting H3 coordinates to Lat and Lon coordinates and 2) calculating the distance between start (origin) and end (destination) point of a mobility vector for defining what mobility vectors by distance are included for KDE calculation.

+*The work is conducted as a part of the [BORDERSPACE](https://www.helsinki.fi/en/researchgroups/digital-geography-lab/projects/borderspace) – Tracing Interactions and Mobilities Beyond State Borders: Towards New Transnational Spaces project at the [Digital Geography Lab](https://www2.helsinki.fi/en/researchgroups/digital-geography-lab), University of Helsinki.*

 ## Installation
 This program has **dummy data** which you can try if it works as it should on your computer.
 Before you can run the program, a **.env file has to be created** (instructions below) from where the **get_dotenv** file retrieves the paths and filenames for the program.
 Other than that, everything else is set up for you to test the program with the dummy data.
 The dummy data works currently only for the KDE plot and not for the H3 to geo conversion.
 The distance is also already calculated in the dummy data, so no need to calculate the distance between points.
 To test the program with the dummy data, follow the installation steps below and create a .env file, everything else should have been already taken care of.